CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 ![](img/cornell3.2017-09-29_19-28-18z.5000samp.png)

-For the image above: focal distance = 9, lensradius = 1;
+For the image above: focal distance = 3, lensradius = 0.1;

 |no DOF | With DOF |
 |------|------|
 |![](img/cornell2.2017-10-01_17-34-12z.5000samp.png) | ![](img/cornell2.2017-10-01_17-40-31z.5000samp.png) |

-Left: Without Depth of Field; Right: With Depth of Field;

 For the image with dof above: focal distance = 10.5, lensradius = 0.5;